Spagettileg/virtual-cookboox/README.md

 ## Wireframes

 ## User Stories
-> I need an app that provides quick and intuitive access to recipes across the globe
+> I need an app that provides quick and intuitive access to recipes across the globe [READ]

-> I don’t have much time for cooking in the week, so I need to understand time taken to cook quality meals
+> I don’t have much time for cooking in the week, so I need to understand time taken to cook quality meals [READ]

 > Some of my friends are worried about calory content in their food.
-I need to understand calory content per recipe serving
+I need to understand calory content per recipe serving {READ]

-> I'd like to upload new recipes and contribute to existing recipes, to share my love and passion for good, wholesome eating
+> I'd like to upload new recipes and contribute to existing recipes, to share my love and passion for good, wholesome eating [CREATE & UPDATE]

+> I want to remove unwanted recipes from my collection [DELETE]

 ## Design, including Schema